TaeWoo21/Drone-Hover/Qlearn_proto/README.md

   <img src="./images/hover_drone.png">
 </p>

-This is school capstone project this project is based on [emlid's navio driver](https://github.com/emlid/Navio2)
+This is the Drone-Hover project<br/> this project is based on [emlid's navio driver](https://github.com/emlid/Navio2)